The Devil All The Time Ending, Explained: What Happens to Arvin in the Movie?

-Netflix’s ‘The Devil All The Time’ is a star-studded drama that follows the journeys of a bunch of twisted characters whose threads are intertwined with each other.
+Netflix’s ‘The Devil All The Time’ is a star-studded drama that follows the journeys of a bunch of twisted characters whose threads are intertwined.
 It is a tale of violence and torment and leaves you exhausted, emotionally and psychologically, wondering about the path that the protagonist would take at the end of everything.
 Where does this journey lead him?
 SPOILERS AHEAD

 Plot Summary